Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Method

 Modeling a merge tree $T$ as a measure network $T = (V, p, W)$ and its associated pFGW distance offers great flexibility in the comparative analysis of merge trees.
 The flexibility is reflected via a number of parameters.

-First, parameters $W$ and $p$ allow various strategies for encoding intrinsic and extrinsic information of a merge tree, including the \emph{shortest path} (SP) and \emph{lowest common ancestor} (LCA) strategies for encoding edge information; \emph{uniform} and \emph{parent} strategies for encoding node information; and \emph{coordinates strategy} for encoding geometric information from the data domain.
+First, parameters $W$ and $p$ allow various strategies for encoding intrinsic and extrinsic information of a merge tree, including the \emph{shortest path} and \emph{lowest common ancestor} strategies for encoding edge information; \emph{uniform} and \emph{parent} strategies for encoding node information; \emph{coordinates}, \emph{category}, and their \emph{combined} strategy for encoding geometric information from the data domain.

 Second, parameter $\alpha$ from~\eqref{eq:pfgw} strikes a balance in considering intrinsic information (via the GW distance) and extrinsic information (via the Wasserstein distance) for merge tree comparisons.